Petro Shelest: Prague Spring

 In 1968, Shelest played a major role in deciding how the Soviet government should respond to the Prague Spring, the sudden loosening of political control in communist Czechoslovakia, which created an atmosphere that spilled over into west Ukraine.
 He was the only other Politburo member beside Leonid Brezhnev to take part in every meeting between Soviet and Czech communist leaders during that year.

 Addressing the Central Committee of the CPSU on 17 July 1968, Shelest accused the Czechoslovak communist party leadership of persecuting communists while making no attempt to control "right-wing opportunists".
 He claimed:

 During negotiations on 30 July 1968, he berated the Czechoslovak delegation, complaining that "Your TV shows, your radio programmes, your newspapers and magazines distributed into our regions closest to your borders make our people ask questions which are full of embarrassment".
 Shelest went on to insult František Kriegel, a senior Czechoslovak communist and veteran of the Spanish Civil War, calling him a "Galician Jew".
 The Czechoslovak party leader, Alexander Dubček, walked out, and later lodged a complaint about Shelest's comment and tone.

-On 3 August, Shelest secretly met the hard-line Czech communist Vasiľ Biľak, who handed him a letter inviting the Soviet government to send in troops to move to restore the dictatorship.
+On 3 August, Shelest secretly met the hard-line Slovak communist Vasiľ Biľak, who handed him a letter inviting the Soviet government to send in troops to move to restore the dictatorship.
 This was used as a pretext for the Warsaw Pact invasion on 20 August.

 In 1968, Shelest was awarded the "Hero of Socialist Labor" title.

-Later career
+Removal and later life

-In May 1972, Shelest was suddenly dismissed and called to Moscow, where for a time he was a deputy chairman of the Sovmin (USSR Council of Ministers), a comparatively junior role for a Politburo member.
-In April 1973, he was removed from the Politburo and in May was reported to have resigned because of health problems.
+By 1972, the Soviet government, under Brezhnev, had grown irritated by Shelest's continued support for Ukrainian culture.
+Beginning in January, Moscow launched a sweeping crackdown on Ukrainian civil society, including mass arrests.
+In May, Shelest was removed and replaced by Shcherbytsky as First Secretary.
+For the next eleven months, Shelest served as Deputy Premier in Moscow before being dismissed again and demoted to leadership of a factory outside the Soviet capital.
+The public cause of his removal was reported to be health problems.

 Western observers originally assumed that he had been sacked because of his hard line views on foreign policy.
 Reputedly, he vehemently opposed the visit of U.S. President Richard Nixon, who arrived in Moscow on 22 May 1972.
-But in April 1973, he was publicly attacked by his successor in Ukraine, Volodymyr Shcherbytsky, while an unsigned article in the Ukrainian press denounced a book by Shelest, O Ukraine, Our Soviet Land, published in 1970, as containing 'ideological errors', 'factual errors' and 'editorial blunders' that were likely to encourage Ukrainian nationalism.
+But in April 1973, he was publicly attacked by Shcherbytsky, while an unsigned article in the Ukrainian press denounced a book by Shelest, O Ukraine, Our Soviet Land, published in 1970, as containing 'ideological errors', 'factual errors' and 'editorial blunders' that were likely to encourage Ukrainian nationalism.

 Shelest himself blamed his downfall on 'intrigues' by Shcherbytsky and Brezhnev.
 In his memoirs, he criticized their style of government as "autocratic" and "non-communist".

 From 1973 to 1985, Shelest worked as a manager of an aircraft design bureau near Moscow.
 After the collapse of the Soviet Union, he was able to revisit Ukraine, after an absence of nearly 20 years.
 He visited Ukraine several times and delivered lectures about his tenure as leader of Ukraine.
 He died in Moscow in 1996.